rrishiddh/Somoy-Express/README.md

 A modern, responsive and feature-rich courier service frontend application built with Next.js, Redux Toolkit and Tailwind CSS.

+## Project Overview
+Somoy Express is a comprehensive parcel delivery management system designed to streamline the entire courier service workflow.
+Inspired by popular delivery platforms like Pathao Courier and Sundarban this API provides a robust foundation for building modern courier and logistics applications.
+The system implements a three-tier role-based architecture where Senders can create and manage parcel delivery requests, Receivers can track incoming packages and confirm deliveries, and Admins oversee the entire operation with complete system control.
+Each parcel is assigned a unique tracking ID and follows a complete lifecycle from request to delivery with real-time status updates.
+Built with security-first principles, the API features JWT-based authentication, bcrypt password hashing, and comprehensive input validation.
+The modular architecture ensures scalability and maintainability, while MongoDB's flexible document structure efficiently handles complex parcel data and embedded status logs.
+Whether you're building a small-scale local delivery service or a large enterprise logistics platform, Somoy Express  provides the essential building blocks with production-ready features including automated fee calculation, delivery confirmation workflows, and comprehensive admin controls for user and parcel management.

 ## Features

 ### Core Functionality